 If the following photographs are images you value, I would consider adding a second photographer:

-Full-coverage of both parties getting ready - While I can absolutely cover both parties prepping for the wedding day at the same location, it does require slightly less coverage on both parts.
-If you are looking for the full getting-ready process to be photographer, or if you are getting ready at completely separate locations, I would add-on a second photographer.
+While I can absolutely cover both parties prepping for the wedding day at the same location, it does require slightly less coverage on both parts.
+If you are looking for the full getting-ready process to be photographed, or if you are getting ready at completely separate locations, I would consider a second photographer.

-Moments right before you walk down the aisle, and right after - Those final seconds before you walk down the aisle to your partner, the the ones immediately after walking back down the aisle together, are some of my favorites of the wedding day.
-Those are images that cannot be captured with one photographer.
-I cannot be in two places at once, and will be capturing the processional and recessional.
+Those final seconds before you walk down the aisle to your partner, and the ones immediately after walking back down the aisle together, are some of my favorites of the wedding day.
+Those are images that cannot be captured by one photographer.
+I cannot be in two places at once and would be photographing the processional and recessional at that time.

 If your wedding has things happening at the same time that you want covered, such as a tish and a bedeken, or cocktail hour and family portraits, I would recommend a second photographer.